stamov/GenId.jl/README.md

 Just a design choice between trade-offs at the moment, mainly constrained by available time for development.
 ##### Why using Crockford Base 32?

-* More readable than some others (e.g. Base32, Base64, Base58 etc.), while still compressing a bit over Hex encoding for example;
+* More readable than some others (e.g. Base32, Base64, Base58 etc.), while still compressing a bit over Hex encoding for example (each character in Crockford Base 32 corresponds to 5 bits of input);
+* Simple, efficient.
-* Simple, efficient, often supported through libraries in other languages.
+* Support in other languages [Crockford 32 on Github](https://github.com/search?q=crockford+32&type=repositories&s=stars&o=desc)

 ##### Future plans
 * Finish support for 128 bit representations;